 thanks to a 3k X-ray detector (3008 x 2512 pixels)

-due to mathematical modelling of the measuring room
+due to mathematical modeling of the measuring room

 via 5-axis kinematics and live view in the software